On this page

 Spirometry Test

-The most common test used to diagnose COPD is spirometry – also known as a pulmonary function test.
+The most common test used to diagnose COPD is spirometry – also known as a pulmonary function test (PFT).
 This test measures how much air a person can breathe out and how quickly they can do so.
 During the test, the patient takes a deep breath and then blows into a mouthpiece attached to a machine called a spirometer.
 The spirometer measures the amount of air exhaled and the speed of exhalation.
-A reduced ratio of forced expiratory volume in one second (FEV1) to forced vital capacity (FVC) indicates the presence of airflow obstruction, which is a key sign of COPD.
+A reduced ratio of forced expiratory volume in one second (FEV1) to forced vital capacity (FVC) indicates the presence of airflow obstruction, a key sign of COPD.

 Chest X-ray and CT Scan